-The 1003 Mortgage Application Form was developed by Fannie Mae and published in August 2016.
+The 1003 mortgage application form was developed by Fannie Mae and first published in August 2016.
 Its Freddie Mac equivalent is Form 65.
-Both forms are based on the Uniform Loan Application Dataset and require the same information from consumers upon applying for a residential mortgage loan.
+Both forms are based on the Uniform Loan Application Dataset, and they require the same information from consumers who are applying for residential mortgage loans.

-The majority of U.S. mortgage lenders use either Form 1003 or Form 65 for evaluating potential applicants.
-This includes those applying for purchase loans, refinances and construction-to-permanent loans, as well as FHA, conventional, USDA, and VA loans.
+The majority of U.S. mortgage lenders use either Form 1003 or Form 65 for evaluating potential applicants, including those who are applying for purchase loans, refinances, and construction-to-permanent loans, as well as FHA, conventional, USDA, and VA loans.

-The reason behind this is that Fannie Mae and Freddie Mac purchase mortgage loans in bulk, either to hold as their own or re-sell as part of mortgage-backed securities to investors.
+Fannie Mae and Freddie Mac purchase mortgage loans in bulk, either to hold as their own or to resell as part of mortgage-backed securities to investors.
 Either way, the loans they purchase must be compliant with all internal guidelines.
-By using Form 1003 or Form 65, lenders can ensure their loans align with Fannie and Freddie’s rules and are thus eligible for resale by these government-sponsored entities.
+Lenders can ensure their loans align with Fannie and Freddie’s rules by using Forms 1003 or 65, so the loans are eligible for resale by these government-sponsored entities.